Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 the advantages introduced when the team uses version control.

 All Git commands and ideas are explained as they are introduced.
-You do not need to be a Git expert to follow this, but if
+You do not need to be a Git expert to follow this, but I do recommend reading the yesterday's discussion before reading today's discussion.

 **Example # 1 - Sarah and Bob = Clones!**